FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/crypto/simplersa/writeup/README.md

 ```

-Having p and q, the rest of it is just finding the private key and decrypt the ciphertext
+Having p and q, the rest of it is just finding the private key and decrypt the ciphertext following the RSA process

 ```